 Fran Lebowitz's 'Pretend It's A City' Is The NYC Trip You Can't Take Right Now

-The Netflix series, Pretend It's a City, features Lebowitz in conversation with Martin Scorsese — who directed both the new series and the 2010 HBO documentary about Lebowitz, Public Speaking.
-Lebowitz has known Scorsese for so long she's no longer certain of how they met — though she thinks it was probably at a party.
+The Netflix series Pretend It's a City features Lebowitz in conversation with Martin Scorsese — who directed both the new series and the 2010 HBO documentary about Lebowitz, Public Speaking.
+Lebowitz has known Scorsese for so long that she's no longer certain of how they met — though she thinks it was probably at a party.

 "Whenever I saw Marty at a party, I would spend most of the evening talking to Marty," she says.